mowlishwar07/File-Risk-Analyser/README.md

 # 🔍 File Risk Analyzer

 A Django-based web application that analyzes uploaded files to detect potential security risks using hash-based matching and heuristic analysis.
-The system generates unique file hashes, compares them with known malicious signatures, and applies rule-based checks to identify suspicious behavior.
+The system generates unique file hashes, compares them with known malicious signatures, and applies rule-based checks to identify suspicious files.
 It also stores scan history in MongoDB, enabling efficient tracking and analysis of previously scanned files.

 ---